Paul Phua

 Biography

-Paul Phua Poker History
+Paul Phua Poker Career

 Is Paul Phua Good at Poker?

 Phua didn't take up Texas Hold'em until he was in his 40s.
-He considers himself an amateur poker despite amassing eight-figure in live poker tournament winnings.
+He considers himself an amateur poker despite amassing eight figures in live poker tournament winnings.
 He has improved his poker skills by playing with and against some of the best poker players in the world.
 For that reason, it's easier to say that Phua is definitely more skilled than the average poker player.

 Paul Phua's Five Biggest Live Poker Results